Do you have questions? We have answers!

 Our stories capture the voices of some of the people we have helped become independent.
 While these stories are both inspiring and heart-breaking, they demonstrate the true life situations that people in Portland are dealing with and how Outside In is doing its part to help.

 "Rarely in life are we given the opportunity to return to the places and experiences in our lives that have helped shape who we have become.
-Fifteen years ago, I was young and homeless.
+Not that long ago, I was young and homeless.
 It was a time defined by loneliness, scarcity, and fear.
 Outside In helped me by providing meals, housing, counseling, and medical care.
 But what I also desperately needed--and received--was the opportunity to form supportive and appropriate relationships with adults who I felt genuinely cared about me.
 I am happy to tell you that Outside In helped me transition out of homelessness for the last time.

 Today, I am a college graduate, a successful professional, and served as a member of Outside In's Board of Directors."